onkwon/halmcu/README.md

-# ABOV microcontroller library
+*libabov* provides a developing environment for ABOV devices by including low level hardware drivers, libraries, and examples for peripherals.

-It provides a developing environment for ABOV devices by including low level hardware drivers, libraries, and examples for peripherals.
+All documentation including API reference for *libabov* is at [libabov.readthedocs.io](https://libabov.readthedocs.io/)

 # Getting Started
 ## Installing prerequisites